-The executive chairman and executive director are both paid an annual fee monthly under respective service agreements with the Company.
+The executive chairman and executive director are both paid a fee monthly under respective service agreements with the Company.
 Employment under each agreement continues unless validly terminated in accordance with the agreement.
-Services may be terminated by either party at any time with 12 months written notice and there are no termination payments provided under the agreement.
+Services may be terminated by either party at any time with 12 months written notice and there is no termination payment provided under the agreement.